 "First, the test is expensive and doesn't exactly provide 'real world' metrics.
 That being said, when we compare the specs of our bags (loft, down quality, construction, etc.) against our competitors who did EN test, and our bag exceeds theirs in every measure, we feel confident that if theirs can be labeled a 20, for example, ours can, too.
 We also have over 45 years of experience in building, testing, and rating bags.
 We rely on and highly value those decades of user feedback (a lot more than a lab test)."

+We did notice that the shell fabric is noisy and one of our tent mates complained that this bag, paired with the Therm-a-Rest NeoAir XLite Women's sleeping pad it "sounds like you're in a bag of Sun Chips".
+The shell material does make a crinkly noise.
 We are also a little disappointed in the shape of the hood.
 We would like for it to be slightly deeper to cup your head more, it felt a little shallow.
 On a really cold night, more coverage would be nice.

 Its extremely burly zipper seems a bit overkill, but we understand that the biggest complaint in sleeping bag reviews is that the zippers often catch on the shell material.
 Feathered Friends has discovered a way to make sure this doesn't happen.
 The #5 YKK two-way, separating zipper with locking sliders and the burly zipper liner fabric makes it virtually impossible to catch fabric in the zipper.
 Other models featured zippers that seemed to snag at the most inopportune times.
 The Egret's zip guard fabric is crinkly sounding and doesn't help with the "Sun Chip" bag effect.
-We like that it comes in 3 different colors, the purple is our favorite and the orange less so because it's the most likely one to show dirt quickly.
+We like that it comes in three different colors, the purple is our favorite and the orange less so because it's the most likely one to show dirt quickly.